aesteban00/Onboarding_customers/README.md

 **_Lab 3 - Challenge time!_**

 Edit the Python script ./changeStreams.py to do the following:
-- Filter updates and print in the console only the updates performed on customers where document type is a passport.
+- Filter updates and print in the console only the updates performed on customers where document type is a passport and company name is 'VULCO S A'

 ---